Foundation Degree and Bachelor of Art in Theology Mission and Evangelism

-The Light Project is an official partner of the University of Chester and delivers a Foundation Degree of Arts (FdA) in Theology, Mission and Evangelism accredited, validated and awarded by the University.
+The Light College is an official partner of the University of Chester and offers full degrees in Theology, Mission and Evangelism accredited, validated and awarded by the the University of Chester.

-This course is open to students wanting to gain, not only a recognised qualification, but also real experience and understanding of what mission and evangelism means in the 21st century.
-This is a unique course – academically challenging and faith affirming.
-It combines university lectures with hands-on mission and evangelism experience giving students the knowledge and skills necessary for church jobs, ministerial careers, community work or further academic study at Bachelor or Master’s level.
+These degree courses are open to students wanting to gain not only a recognised degree, but also real experience and understanding of evangelism means in the 21st century.
+They are unique courses – academically challenging and faith affirming.
+They combines university lectures with hands-on evangelism experience giving students the knowledge and skills necessary for church jobs, ministerial careers, community work or further academic study at postgraduate level.

 Part-time students usually remain in their home location and join the course as distance-learners.
 For them, finding support, inspiration, encouragement and like-minded people as they study is a key part of the experience.
 A local placement fits with their pattern of life, either as a regular part-time weekly activity or as a block placement.
 Many part-time students will be working or doing something alongside the course.

 Each year we agree to take a specific number of students on these courses; we are looking for the right people who are willing to learn and grow in their faith, not just do a course.